Luna Sharpshooters

-The Luna Sharpshooters, also known as the "Marksmen of Death" (Spanish: Tiradores de la Muerte), was an elite unit formed by General Antonio Luna to serve under the Philippine Republican Army.
-They became famous for fighting fiercer than the regular Filipino army soldiers.
+The Luna Sharpshooters, officially the Marksmen Battalion (Spanish: Batallón Tiradores) (Tagalog: Batalyong Tiradores) more colloquially known as the "Marksmen of Death" (Tiradores de la Muerte), was a military unit formed by General Antonio Luna to serve under the Philippine Republican Army.
+They became famous for their portrayal in pop culture as an elite unit of riflemen.
 Most of the members of this unit came from the old Spanish Army which fought during the Philippine Revolution.